Punchyou/deep_learning_course/notes.md

 * We can also have different keep_probability for each layer.
 * Downside: not well defined J, so  the J to # iterations plot won't work.

+### Gradient Descent Checking
+Used to see if back probagation actually works.

 ## More regulirization methods

 ### Data Augmentation